 Budget woes delay shuttle replacement to 2015

 However, in these examples, the “to” phrases do not qualify replacement; they modify the verbs: the shuttle replacement is being delayed to 2015; the mayor’s choice will be nominated to the board.

 What’s the consensus?
 Is “replacement to” instead of “replacement for” a regional thing, or an aberration?

-7 Responses to ““Replacement for” and “replacement of””
+9 thoughts on ““Replacement for” and “replacement of””

 Aberration!
 Here’s another one: my son, who grew up in Texas, and many of his friends say, “it happened on accident.”
 I’ve always said and heard, “It happened by accident.”
 “On accident” really bugs me.

 Aberration, pure and simple.
 And not the only weird and non-native use of prepositions to be found.
 I heard an on-train announcement here in England the other week that assured me (though not reassured me) that the train would be arriving AT Bristol Temple Meads at such-and-such a time.
 Until then I would have been sure it would be arriving IN Bristol Temple Meads at the given time.
 Whereas I may well have been meeting someone AT the station.
 I’m not convinced that verbs implying motion are usually followed by AT.